With home loan rates low now might be a good time to fix. We explain the pros and cons of fixed and variable loans.

+The answer depends on your circumstances and goals as much as current market conditions.
 Locking in a rate for a number of years isn’t a decision to take lightly.
-There’s always the risk that you’ll be stuck with a rate much higher than those offered on variable rate loans if the RBA decides to cut the official cash rate after you fix.
-There’s also the flip side: you might enjoy a loan with a rate much lower than the variable rate loans available if the RBA cuts rates.
+There’s always the risk that you’ll be stuck with a rate much higher if the RBA decides to cut the official cash rate after you fix.
+There’s also the flip side: you might enjoy a loan with a rate much lower than the variable rate loans available if the RBA raises rates.

 As mentioned, fixed rate mortgages differ from variable rate loans in three main ways: rates, fees and features.

-- Features - As is the case with fixed rate fees, the features they offer depends on the lender and the type of loan you obtain.
-The most common feature a fixed rate loan doesn’t have is the ability to make additional repayments.
+- Features.
+Variable loans are more likely to come with features like offset accounts.
+Fixed rate loans typically come with fewer features and often limit your ability to make additional repayments.
 Most fixed rate loans will either not allow extra repayments, or limit this to a set amount each year - usually between $10,000 - $20,000.
-Many fixed rate home loans also don’t come with the option to use 100% offset accounts.

 If you listen to advertisements from banks and other lenders, it’s always a good time to fix.
 Advertisements for fixed mortgages play on two fears - the fear of rates rising to a point where you can’t afford repayments anymore, or the fear that you’ll miss out on savings if you don’t lock in a great fixed rate before rates rise.